AGreenwoodMelb/TicTacToeGame/README.md

 ## The Bot (Inoperational):

-An attempt was made to create a Tic Tac Toe from from scratch without looking at potential solution.
+An attempt was made to create a Tic Tac Toe from from scratch without looking at potential solution. (<--This was a mistake>)

 At the start of a game the bot generates all possible outcomes following the first move.